Skip to main content

 • Native Timers & Scheduler: A protocol-level mechanism for autonomous, scheduled execution with dynamic, context-aware gas bidding, eliminating the need for external keeper networks.

-• Verifiable Off-Chain Compute: An open marketplace for off-chain jobs — LLM inference, HTTP fetches, MCP tool calls, custom compute, and one-shot container batch jobs — with selectable trust models, including N-of-M consensus, TEE attestations, and (in V2) ZK-proofs.
-Jobs may mount encrypted volumes via Steamtrain, the protocol’s distributed storage layer; container images run against an on-chain allowlist for supply-chain integrity.
+• Verifiable Off-Chain Compute: An open marketplace for off-chain jobs — LLM inference, HTTP fetches, MCP tool calls, custom compute, and container batch jobs — with selectable trust models, including N-of-M consensus, TEE attestations, and ZK-proofs (planned).
+Anyone can bring compute; anyone can bring models.

 • Dual-Metered Gas: Independent pricing and EIP-1559-style fee markets for compute (Cycles) and data/storage (Cells) to ensure fair and predictable costs.